HMCS Montréal (FFH 336): Service history

 On 3 July 2011, as part of their national Canadian tour, the Duke and Duchess of Cambridge embarked on the vessel which conveyed them from Montréal to Quebec City.
 In August, Montréal sailed up the St. Lawrence Seaway into Lake Ontario as part of Great Lakes Deployment 11 where she visited multiple cities including Toronto, Hamilton, Montréal, and Trois-Rivières.
 On 5 July 2012, Montréal was turned over to Irving Shipbuilding's Halifax Shipyards, to start an 18-month mid-life upgrading and modernization (HCM/FELEX).
 Montréal re-joined the fleet after completing the Halifax Class Modernization refit on 26 September 2013.
 Subsequently, Montréal conducted sea trials for her new combat and weapons systems.
 Montréal achieved Restricted Readiness on 9 May 2014.
 After further Sea Acceptance Trials and Work Ups, Montréal assumed Normal Readiness on 9 March 2015, being the fifth post-refit frigate to achieve this milestone.

 In late 2015, Montréal deployed for a large NATO naval exercise, Joint Warrior.
 On completion of this exercise, Montréal participated in "At Sea Demonstration 2015" (ASD 2015), a multinational exercise that took place off the Hebrides Islands of Scotland in October 2015.
 The exercise was conducted under the Maritime Theater Missile Defence Forum (MTMD), an international group that aims to improve maritime integrated air and missile defence capabilities within a coalition context.
 While on exercise during a port visit in Faslane, Scotland, Montréal hosted an official royal visit by Prince Charles who was recently appointed as Commodore in Chief of the Royal Canadian Navy's Atlantic Fleet.
 Montréal returned to Halifax on 27 November 2015.

 The ship participated in further sea trials with the CH-148 Cyclone helicopters off the coast of Nova Scotia in March 2016.
 In April it was announced that Montréal and sister ship Fredericton would be the test ships for the Royal Canadian Navy's planned reduced crew size trials.
 On 24 October 2016, Montréal began her first deployment after conversion to an experimental ship.
 In May 2017, 120 of the crew were deployed in the Mauricie region of Quebec to participate in flood relief efforts.
 In August 2017, Montréal and the Kingston-class coastal defence vessels HMCS Kingston and HMCS Moncton departed Halifax to take part in the Operation Nanook in Canada's northern waters.

-On 19 January 2022, Montréal left Halifax to join SNMG2 as part of Operation Reassurance.
-She returned to Halifax following the completion of her deployment on 15 July 2022.